Congenital diaphragmatic hernia (CDH)

-Babies born with diaphragmatic hernias need prompt treatment.
-Our specialists are highly experienced in caring for these infants, ensuring they receive help breathing followed by surgery when they are stable.
+Babies born with a congenital diaphragmatic hernia (CDH) need prompt treatment.
+Our specialists, at Children's Health℠, are highly experienced in caring for these infants, ensuring they receive help breathing followed by surgery when they are stable.

 Dallas